Hamiltonian Monte Carlo with Asymmetrical Momentum Distributions: Preliminaries

 From an analytical point of view, the density function of a probability measure, well-defined when the measure is absolutely continuous with respect to the reference (Lebesgue) measure, can also be viewed as a member in a proper functional space.
 First, let the target measure on the space $\bbQ$ (which we can assume to be its support) be expressed as a density $\bbf$ with respect to the reference measure $dq$ on $\bbQ$.
 The abstract (or ideal) HMC uses an auxiliary measure with a density $\bbg$ on the space $\bbP$ with respect to the reference measure $dp$ there.
-A step of HMC is a realization of an operator $\cT$ acting on the densities $h:\bbQ\to\Real$ belonging to $L^2_\bbf:=\left\{h:||h||_\bbf^2=\int h^2/\bbf<\infty\right\},$ where the integration is with respect to the reference measure $dq$.
+A step of HMC is a realization of an operator $\cT$ acting on the densities $h:\bbQ\to\Real$ belonging to

+where the integration is with respect to the reference measure $dq$.
 To simplify notation we shall skip the subscript $\bbf$ and write $L^2$ and $||h||^2$.
-The operator $\cT$ first constructs the joint distribution $h(q)\bbg(p)$ on $\bbQ\times\bbP$ (in the lifting step), then performs the Hamiltonian motion in the product space $(q,p)\mapsto (Q,P)={\mathcal{R}}(q,p)$ producing a joint distribution $h(Q)\cdot \bbg(P)=(h\cdot\bbg)\circ {\mathcal{R}}(q,p)$ and finally projects this transported density along the direction of $\bbP$ on its marginal on space $\bbQ$.
-More specifically,